aimms/documentation/webui/mapV2-widget.rst

 .. image:: images/MapV2-3Nodes2Arcs-Options.png
     :align: center

-These option can result in a map view like in the following picture (where the arcs in first set are straight):
+Such option specifications can result in a map view like in the following picture (where the arcs in first set are drawn as straight lines and the arcs in the second set are drawn as curved lines):

 .. image:: images/MapV2-3Nodes2Arcs-View.png
     :align: center